eigr/spawn-java-std-sdk/README.md

 ```

 Other than that the same Named, UnNamed types are supported.
-Just use the StatelessNamedActor or StatelessUnNamedActor super class.
+Just use the NamedActorBehavior or UnNamedActorBehavior class inside a `configure` method.

 ### Considerations about Spawn actors